Skip to content

 Pupils should have access to staffed school libraries

-School librarians and well-equipped school libraries play an important role in promoting both an interest in reading and reading skills.
-Nonetheless, access to staffed school libraries varies greatly, which is why the Government submitted the bill Stärkta skolbibiliotek (‘Strengthened school libraries’) to the Riksdag in July 2024.
-The bill also proposes clarifications to the Education Act to ensure that pupils have access to staffed school libraries.
-The Government has proposed setting aside SEK 216 million in 2025 for strengthening school libraries and then SEK 433 million annually.
+School librarians and well-equipped school libraries play an important role in promoting both interest and skills in reading.
+Nonetheless, access to staffed school libraries varies greatly.
+In November 2024, the Government voted in favour of the Government Bill Stärkta skolbibliotek (‘Strengthened school libraries’).
+This decision involves clarifications in the Education Act to ensure that pupils have access to staffed school libraries in their own school from 1 July 2025.
+The Government has allocated SEK 216 million for strengthening school libraries in 2025, projected to then become an annual amount of SEK 433 million.

-It is important that official library statistics provide an overview of access to staffed libraries throughout the country.
-For this reason, SEK 1.2 million has been allocated to the National Library of Sweden to develop these statistics, and a similar amount is proposed for 2025.
+It is important that the official library statistics provide an overview of access to staffed libraries throughout the country.
+SEK 1.2 million was therefore allocated in 2024 to the National Library of Sweden to develop these statistics, with the same amount planned for 2025.

 Assignment for learning aids to provide more reading time and less screen time